Hereford: Literature

 The troops of the fictional commando squad Rainbow were based at RAF Hereford, as detailed in the novel Rainbow Six.

-The action of the fictional novels Shades of Grey and The Last Dragonslayer by Jasper Fforde take place in Hereford.
+The action of the fictional novels Shades of Grey and The Last Dragonslayer by Jasper Fforde takes place in Hereford.

 Phil Rickman's Merrily Watkins series of supernatural and mystery novels is set in and around Hereford.

-Comedy writer Aaron Gillies began writing using Twitter while working as a sound technician at The Courtyard.

 Media

-The local radio stations are Free Radio Herefordshire & Worcestershire (formerly known as Wyvern) which broadcasts on 97.6–96.7–102.8 FM, Sunshine Radio on 106.2 FM, BBC Hereford and Worcester which broadcasts on 94.7FM, Like Radio Like Music, Like Radio.
-Digital Radio Station available on DAB, Online and On The Go.
-The station covers Herefordshire, Worcestershire, Gloucester, Cheltenham and Birmingham.
-Hereford FC has its own online Radio station, RadioHerefordFC covering all its matches Home and Away.
-It has a 24/7 eclectic music output.
+The local radio stations include Hits Radio Herefordshire & Worcestershire (formerly known as Wyvern), which broadcasts on 97.6 MHz, 96.7 MHz and 102.8 MHz FM, Sunshine Radio on 106.2 MHz FM and BBC Hereford and Worcester, which broadcasts on 94.7 MHz FM.
+Hereford FC has its own on-line radio station, RadioHerefordFC, which covers all matches home and away.

-The Hereford Times is the city's only remaining weekly local newspaper as the 'Hereford Journal' ceased publication on 11 June 2014 and the 'Hereford admag' ceased publication in September 2018.
+The Hereford Times is the city's only remaining weekly local newspaper, as the Hereford Journal ceased publication on 11 June 2014 and the Hereford admag followed suit in September 2018.

 Local TV content is currently provided by BBC Midlands Today and ITV News Central.

 Entertainment

-The city's main theatre and cultural venue is the Courtyard Centre for the Arts which was opened in 1998, replacing the New Hereford Theatre.
+The city's main theatre and cultural venue is the Courtyard Centre for the Arts, which was opened in 1998, replacing the New Hereford Theatre.

-There is also a multi screen Odeon cinema in the Old Market precinct.
+There is a multi-screen Odeon cinema in the Old Market precinct.

-MFA Bowl (formerly known as TGS), home to a Ten Pin Bowling alley and Mini Golf course is located near the railway station.
+MFA Bowl (formerly known as TGS), home to a Ten Pin Bowling alley and Mini Golf course, is near the railway station.

-There is a dedicated Skatepark on Holmer Road.
+There is a dedicated skatepark on Holmer Road.